brontide/usg-blacklist/README.md

 1. Setup a firewall IPv4 group called "Dynamic Threat List".
 The name is important because it's used by the script.
 1. Setup firewall WAN_IN, WAN_OUT rules to drop traffic from/to this group.
 1. Install the script into /config/scripts.
-1. Create a config.gateway.json to run this script periodically.
+1. Create/update config.gateway.json on your controller to run this script periodically.

 # View counters.